-The complete series is just a repackaging of the individual season DVD releases.
+The complete series set is a 32-disc set that repackages the discs from the individual season DVD releases.
 All of the discs are stacked together on large spindles that are accessible after the case is unfolded.
 Of course, you want to watch the discs pretty quickly to see if any are scratched as there are better ways to store them than the stacking of the discs.
 Everything that was included on the single-season releases (even the replacement of the "Love and Marriage" theme song after the second season) carries over.
 This means that all of the extras (or lack thereof in the later seasons) are included, but there are no extras specific to the complete series release.

 Overall, the show was good but is definitely not everyone's cup of tea.
 The humor was meant to be offensive and there are definitely things that got aired that would never be aired today.
 It was not politically correct by any stretch of the imagination, and it made fun of pretty much every topic under the sun.
 The final couple of seasons were definitely not as good, and the series never did get a proper ending.
 The final episode most definitely did not have a series finale feel...it was just another episode that not all of the characters even appeared in.
 If you are easily offended then this is not a show that will appeal to you, but if you like more offbeat sitcoms, it holds up fairly well even thirty-plus years later.